 Broad spectre of services

-Control Union Pest Management offers tailored advanced pest control methods.
+Control Union Pest Management offers tailored advanced pest management methods.
 For VSR, the controlled atmosphere technique in the large silo was a perfect solution.
-However, this method can also be employed for smaller inventories.
-Pest Management can build a controlled atmosphere room on-site or treat individual big bags, among other advanced methods like Integrated Pest Management (rat and mouse control), vessel fumigation (on-board control), or heat treatments.
+This method can also be employed for smaller and larger inventories.
+Control Union Pest Management can build a controlled atmosphere room on-site or treat individual big bags, as well as treat big parcels in flat warehouses.
+CUPM further offers, Integrated Pest Management (rat and mouse control), heat treatment and traditional vessel- and stored products fumigation.